 In addition to energy consumption and room control data (electricity, hot and cold water, room temperature, indoor air quality, etc.) from the home automation system, the researchers also receive direct feedback on the technologies provided in workshops and surveys.

-The objective is also to promote sustainable, costefficient and energy-efficient user behaviour by means of raising awareness and incentive systems.
-Up to now, the paradigm has been that generation follows consumption.
-It must be possible, in the future, to bring consumption more into line with renewable energies.
+In the long term, however, the objective is also to promote sustainable, cost-efficient and energy-efficient user behaviour by raising awareness and creating attractive incentive systems.
+Up to now, the paradigm has been “generation follows consumption”.
+In the future, however, consumption patterns must be brought in line with renewable generation.

 In an initial sociological survey in 2015, 48 percent of the residents surveyed stated that they were technically proficient and interested in sustainability.
 An additional 30 percent said that although their understanding of technology was limited, they were interested in reducing energy costs.
 13 percent reported low technical proficiency and no particular interest in sustainability.
 Only 9 percent stated that they were technically proficient but not interested in sustainability.